 Beneficiary nomination FAQs

 Yes.
-You can apply for any combination of covers on the people covered.
+They can apply for any combination of covers on the people covered.
 As long as each person is the sole owner of their own cover, they can each nominate their own beneficiaries.

 Yes, and there's no complicated paperwork to complete to remove or change their nominated beneficiaries.

-No, our beneficiary nomination doesn’t allow you to name a lender as this would be a direct benefit to your estate as it would be meeting your liability.
-For beneficiary nomination to be effective you must not be able to benefit yourself.
+No, your client can’t nominate a lender as a beneficiary as this would be seen as meeting their liability and therefore a direct benefit to their estate.
+For beneficiary nomination to be effective a client must not be able to benefit themselves.

-If it’s a single plan you can’t have both beneficiary nomination and a trust at the same time.
-If you’re considering a trust for one part, then we would suggest all covers should be under trust.
+A single plan can’t have both beneficiary nomination and a trust at the same time.
+If your client is considering a trust for one part, we would suggest all covers should be under trust.

 Yes, any benefit that starts to be paid before they die will be paid to them and if they die after it has started to be paid will be paid to the person entitled to their estate.
 Any benefit that starts to be paid after they die will be paid to the nominated beneficiary.